PaulBondUK/breadit-news-frontend/README.md

 npm start
 ```

-React will start a development server and open a browser window to show the Breadit-News App.
+React will start a development server, and a browser window will open to show the Breadit App.